 TPR was created by Will Griffin, an Iraq and Afghanistan veteran turned antiwar activist.
 Will began to notice the lack of coverage on issues related to militarism and how people aren’t connecting the dots of how the wars abroad ultimately bring the wars home.
-Here is Will on BBC and RT News.
+This can easily be seen through examples like the militarization of local police departments and our overall national security spending every year (trillion…).
+Check out Will on BBC and RT News.

 TPR also has contributors from Matthew Hoh and Chris Smiley.
 Matthew is a former State Department official, former USMC Captain, and think-tank expert.
 You can learn more about him through this blog.
 Chris Smiley is a filmmaker who continually contributes to TPR’s film work.
 You can learn more about him through his website.

 One difference between TPR and other independent news organizations is that we participate in the nonviolent resistance that we are covering.
 We don’t just sit behind a desk and read the news to you.
 We make the news.

 So let’s begin your first lesson about US foreign policy: